johnfanv2/LenovoLegionLinux/README.md

 ### Basis of this work
 Thank you for your work on Windows tools that were the basis of the Linux support:
-* [SmokelessCPU](https://github.com/SmokelessCPU), for engineering the embedded controller firmware and 4-zone RGB and Sprectrum keyboard support in [LenovoLegionToolkit] and the direct IO control of the embedded controller
+* [SmokelessCPU](https://github.com/SmokelessCPUv2), for reverseengineering the embedded controller firmware and finding the direct IO control of the embedded controller
-* [Bartosz Cichecki](https://github.com/BartoszCichecki), for creating [LenovoLegionToolkit], a Windows tool for newer Legion models that controls the Laptop with ACPI/WMI methods.
+* [Bartosz Cichecki](https://github.com/BartoszCichecki), for creating [LenovoLegionToolkit](https://github.com/BartoszCichecki/LenovoLegionToolkit), a Windows tool for newer Legion models that controls the Laptop with ACPI/WMI methods.
 Even this README is heavily inspired on it.
-* [0x1F9F1](https://github.com/SmokelessCPU), for reverse engineering the fan curve in the embedded controller firmware and creating the windows tool [LegionFanControl]https://github.com/0x1F9F1/LegionFanControl
+* [0x1F9F1](https://github.com/0x1F9F1), for reverse engineering the fan curve in the embedded controller firmware and creating the Windows tool [LegionFanControl](https://github.com/0x1F9F1/LegionFanControl)
-* [Mario Bălănică](https://github.com/mariobalanica), for his contributions to [LenovoLegionToolkit]
 * [ViRb3](https://github.com/ViRb3), for creating [Lenovo Controller](https://github.com/ViRb3/LenovoController), which was used as a base for [LenovoLegionToolkit]
 * [Luke Cama](https://www.legionfancontrol.com/), for his closed-source tool [LegionFanControl](https://www.legionfancontrol.com/) that controls older laptops with direclty with the embedded controller
-* [David Woodhouse], for his work on the ideapad Linux driver [ideapad-laptop](https://github.com/torvalds/linux/blob/0ec5a38bf8499f403f81cb81a0e3a60887d1993c/drivers/platform/x86/ideapad-laptop.c)
+* David Woodhouse, for his work on the ideapad Linux driver [ideapad-laptop](https://github.com/torvalds/linux/blob/0ec5a38bf8499f403f81cb81a0e3a60887d1993c/drivers/platform/x86/ideapad-laptop.c), which was a heavy inspiration for this Linux driver

 ### Contributors to Lenovo Legion Laptop Support
 :( Nothing here yet.